About Yigal Allon

 He recruited to the Palmach’s special unit the Bedouin tribe of Arab al-Heib, who lived in the village of Tuba.

-From August 1948, after the establishment of the IDF, he was appointed Major General, of Southern Israel, and commanded the conquest of the entire south from the Negev to Eilat.
+After the establishment of the IDF, in August 1948, he was appointed Major General, commander of the south command.
+Allon lead the war efforts in the Negev to Eilat.

-In 1949 he was discharged from the IDF and returned home to Genosar.
+In 1949 he was discharged from the IDF and returned home to Ginosar.

 In 1951 he went to Oxford University to study history, philosophy, economics and military strategy.

-In 1954 he was elected to the Knesset on behalf of Ahdut Ha’avoda, and was one of the leaders of the United Kibbutz Movement.
+In 1954 he was elected Knesset Member on behalf of Ahdut Ha’avoda, and was one of the leaders of the United Kibbutz Movement.

-From 1961 to 1967 Allon served as Minister of Labor.
-In July 1967 Allon presented the “Allon Plan” which proposed a political solution to the conflict with the Arabs.
-The plan was not officially approved as government policy, but up until 1977 it served as a guideline to government decisions.
+Between 1961 and 1967 Allon served as Minister of Labor.
+In July 1967, after the Six-Day War, Allon presented the “Allon Plan” which proposed a political solution to the conflict with the Palestinians.
+The plan was not officially adopted by the government, but until 1977 it served as a guideline for government decisions.

 Between 1969 and 1974 he was Minister of Education and Deputy Prime Minister.